vectordotdev/vector/docs/usage/configuration/transforms/tokenizer.md

 # tokenizer transform

-![][images.tokenizer_transform]
+![][assets.tokenizer_transform]

-The `tokenizer` transform accepts [`log`][docs.log_event] events and allows you to tokenize a field's value by splitting on white space, ignoring special wrapping characters, and zip the tokens into ordered field names.
+The `tokenizer` transform accepts [`log`][docs.data-model.log] events and allows you to tokenize a field's value by splitting on white space, ignoring special wrapping characters, and zip the tokens into ordered field names.

 ## Config File